5ad45ae1-515a-493b-b236-a958a1051c53

 Zone 2: The Transition Zone

 This is where most value creation happens, and where most failure accumulates.
 The agent has completed a task.
-A human needs to do something with the output: review, approve, modify, escalate, or discard.
-The design questions most organisations skip are the operational ones.
-Who receives this output?
+A human must then act on the output: review, approve, modify, escalate, or discard.
+Most organisations skip over operational design considerations: Who receives this output?
 In what format?
 Within what time window?
-What does formally disagreeing with it look like as a process step?
+What is the process for formally disagreeing with it as a process step?
 What happens if no action occurs within the defined window?

 Zone 3: The Human Zone